Tinker0425/Tinker0425.github.io/index.md

 [Google scholar](https://scholar.google.com/citations?user=bCtPxisAAAAJ&hl=en&oi=ao)

+## An Integrated Damage, Visual, and Radar Analysis of the 2013 Moore Oklahoma EF5 Tornado

+Tree fall reveals highly convergent surface flow over the majority of the damage path.
+At times, the convergent flow is observed at radii less than that of the condensation funnel.
+A photogrammetric analysis of still photos and video show that the damaging winds extend well beyond the condensation funnel location.
+The condensation funnel often coincides with the EF1, EF2, and EF3 isopleths.
+A comparison is made between independent ground and aerial surveys that rated 4039 structures along the entire damage path.
+The aerial survey produces a low bias in EF0 and EF1 ratings.
+No apparent bias is observed in the EF2-4 categories.
+It is not possible to draw definitive conclusions concerning the small number of EF5 rated structures.

 <img src="tornado2013.png" alt="hi" class="inline"/>

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.